diatche/LibreChartExpoDemo/README.md

-# liberty-chart-expo-demo
+# librechart-expo-demo
 A cross-platform infinite 2D scrollable view with efficient cell recycling using Animated framework, without using a scroll view.
-See [Liberty Chart](https://github.com/diatche/liberty-chart).
+See [LibreChart](https://github.com/diatche/librechart).

 ## Installation